SteinscheisserKarl/ChessBoardFinder/README.md

 # ChessBoardFinder
 Finding a Chessboard on images or videos

-This is related to https://github.com/WolfgangFahl/play-chess-with-a-webcam please have a look into this project if you are interested in chess game analysis/recognition.

 This is a try to detect a chessboard on an image or video file by using opencv and numpy but no machine learning libs.

 ChessBoardFinder.py can find a chessboard under the following conditions: